open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - A search display, which we will create in Python with a custom INLINE_SCRIPT.
 - Response collection, for which we will use a KEYBOARD_RESPONSE.
 - Data logging, for which we will use a LOGGER.
+- (We also want immediate feedback after each trial, but we will get back to this later.)

 So the only thing that is missing is an INLINE_SCRIPT.